Skip to main navigation Skip to main content

 Provide the finalised assessment to the delegated officer

-The delegated officer to approve or refuse the provisional assessment of a carer applicant is outlined in the following table:
+The delegated officer to approve or refuse the provisional assessment of a carer applicant is:

-Provide the delegated officer with the following assessment information:
+In these situations, provide the delegated officer with the completed:

 Decide the outcome of the provisional assessment